Autoencoders for Semivisible Jet Detection: Results

 \section{Results}

-In this section, the results from the best autoencoder will be presented.
-The best autoencoder was found by training 150 models with the optimal hyper-parameters and varying random seed and selecting the best performing one in terms of AUC.
+In this section, the results from an average autoencoder will be presented (unless stated otherwise).
+The average autoencoder was found by training 150 models with the optimal hyper-parameters and varying random seed.
+We select a model closest to the mean $\mu$ of AUC distribution (averaged out over all signal scenarios for given autoencoder model) and use models closest to $\mu\pm\sigma$, where $\sigma$ is the standard deviation, to estimate the uncertainty.
 No signs of overfitting were observed, and the loss evolution was smooth and saturated after around 100 epochs.